-In future work, we plan to integrate temporal context in the model, in such a way that both polyphonic and temporal context are taken into account in the computation of the similarity matrices.
-We think that our model considers interesting polyphonic aspects of music that are rarely taken into account, but several other polyphonic issues remain to be solved, particularly the relation between polyphony and the melodic line.
+We think that our model considers interesting polyphonic aspects of music that are rarely taken into account, but several other issues remain to be solved, particularly the extraction of relevant patterns from the similarity matrix.
 However, we believe that solutions should emerge from such experimentations that come and go between perceptive considerations and modelization.

-8 ACKNOWLEDGEMENTS
+8 Acknowledgements

 Part of this work was conducted in the context of the European project CUIDADO.
-I want to thank Olivier Lartillot for the interesting discussions that we have had on this subject.
+Thank you to Olivier Lartillot for the interesting discussions that we have had on this subject.